 - The factors used to identify reportable segments

 - The types of products and services sold by each segment

-- The basis of organization (such as being organized around a geographic region, product line, and so forth)
+- The basis of organisation (such as being organised around a geographic region, product line, and so forth)

 - Revenues

 - Interest expense

-- Depreciation and amortization
+- Depreciation and amortisation

 - Material expense items

 - Equity method interests in other entities

 - Income tax expense or income

 - Other material non-cash items

 - Profit or loss

 - The segment reporting requirements under International Financial Reporting Standards are essentially identical to the requirements just noted under GAAP.

-The AJCPA has defined a segment of business as "Component of an entity whose activities represent a separate major line of business or class of customer.

-A segment may be in the form of a subsidiary or division or a department, and in some cases a joint venture or other non-subsidiary investee, provided that its assets, results of operations and activities can be clearly distinguished, physically and operationally and for financial reporting purposes from the other assets, results of operations and activities of the entity."
+The American Institute of Certified Public Accountants (AJCPA) has defined a segment of business as "Component of an entity whose activities represent a separate major line of business or class of customer.
+A segment may be in the form of a subsidiary or division or a department, and in some cases a joint venture or other non- subsidiary investee, provided that its assets, results of operations and activities can be clearly distinguished, physically and operationally and for financial reporting purposes from the other assets, results of operations and activities of the entity."

-13.4 TYPES OF SEGMENTS
+13.3 TYPES OF SEGMENTS